walkyv/web-components/toggle/README.md

 `pearson-toggle`'s API is similar to that of an `input type="checkbox"`.
 You _must_ give it a unique ID, and you _must_ label it.
 That means either creating a `label` tag somewhere in the DOM and setting its `for` attribute to the ID of the toggle, wrapping the toggle in a label, or giving the toggle an `aria-label` attribute.
 When the toggle is triggered, it will emit a `change` event.

+All of the attributes in `pearson-toggle`'s API are reflected as _properties_.
+All of these can be accessed in JavaScript.

 <a name="api-attributes"></a>

 ### Attributes
 | Attribute  | Type      | Default  | Description                               |
 | ---------- | --------- | -------- | ----------------------------------------- |
 | `id`       | `String`  | Required | The unique ID of the toggle               |